Please Note: These Community Events Are Not Run by Wild Ones HGCNY.

 Where: Montezuma National Wildlife Refuge, 3395 US Route 20, Seneca Falls, NY 13148

-Description: Volunteer with Montezuma Audubon Center and US Fish and Wildlife Service staff at the Montezuma National Wildlife Refuge (3395 US Route 20 EAST, Seneca Falls, NY 13148) to remove woody invasive plants from forested off-trail wildlife habitat!
-Participants will meet with staff at 9am in the parking lot and go over safety and plant identification before heading out to the work area on foot.
-You will be given any and all tools necessary to dig out and/or cut back vegetation including saws, pruners, gloves, PPE, and shovels.
+Description: Volunteer with Montezuma Audubon Center and US Fish and Wildlife Service staff at the Montezuma National Wildlife Refuge (3395 US Route 20 EAST, Seneca Falls, NY 13148) to plant herbaceous plant species to create pollinator habitat!
+Participants will meet with staff in the parking lot at 9am and go over safety and planting techniques before heading out to the work area on foot.
+You will be given any and all tools necessary to plant including PPE, gloves, and hand tools.
 Hydration will be available at all times and lunch will be provided by the Friends of the Montezuma Wetlands Complex.
 An email will be sent to all registrants prior to the event with additional preparation information.

 MARSH! – The Montezuma Alliance for the Restoration of Species and Habitats is a volunteer program for all that works on managing invasive species in various habitats in support of its partners in the Montezuma Wetlands Complex.
 The work is hands-on as we take on conservation projects to enhance Montezuma habitats and benefit wildlife.